04 / Commercial InterfacesChatGPT App

 This keeps a familiar commercial interface aligned with Protocol-grade evidence instead of drifting into untracked chat output.

-- Confirm writes before changing Exchange state.
+- Confirm writes before changing route-owned state.

 - Attach source, output destinations, Read intent, and AssetPack references as structured context.